daryadarvish-ev/pev-digital-twin/README.md

 # PEV_digital_twin
- Digital twin simulator for optimizer EV charging
+This repository is a digital twin simulator for optimizer EV charging.
+This work is based on https://github.com/ritwik-j/PEV_digital_twin

+# Getting Started

+# Contributing